alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2023-07-10-ruling-on-marrying-shia.md

 locale: en
 lang: en
 note: true
-excerpt: "And do not marry Al-Mushrikat (idolatresses) till they believe (worship Allaah Alone).
+summary: "And do not marry Al-Mushrikat (idolatresses) till they believe (worship Allaah Alone).
 And indeed a slave woman who believes is better than a (free) Mushrikah (idolatress), even though she pleases you."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz